 Whether it’s a website banner, target ads on socials or highway billboards, gradients never fail to catch the viewers’ attention.

-Gradients can work wonders on your printed designs, such as business cards, booklets, flyers, and posters.
+Gradients can work wonders on your printed designs, such as business cards, booklets, how to create a business flyer, and posters.
 Apply gradients on background images, titles, and other elements.
 Be careful, though, because color progressions do not always display correctly in print.

 When choosing a print shop, make sure it meets your requirements and can bring your design to life just the way you want it.
 It might be a good idea to print a sample to be able to assess the quality.
 Want to learn more about how to prepare your files for print?
 Read our guide How to Choose the Best Color Scheme for Print and Screen.